Skip to main content

 • Paul Horn, Executive Chair and Founding Partner, Venly; Distinguished Scientist in Residence, New York University; former Senior Vice Provost for Research, New York University; former Senior Vice President and Director of IBM Research

-• Pablo Legorreta, Founder & CEO, Royalty Pharma
+• Pablo Legorreta, Founder and CEO, Royalty Pharma

 • Torsten Wiesel, Nobel Laureate; President Emeritus and Vincent and Brooke Astor Professor Emeritus, The Rockefeller University; former Secretary-General, Human Frontier Science Program Organization